amitgarg/apps-flow-bookmarks/README.md

 The space separated keywords are coverted to OR query. (keyword1)|(keyword2) Following type of keywords are supported.
     - file name
-    - text or any tags in flow name (any tags which can be agreed on Teams level)
+    - text or any tags in flow name (any tags which can be agreed on team level)
     - app name (in joined flows as well)

 ### Views Contributed